 Stay aligned with evolving customer needs by gathering input regularly.
 This goes beyond just tracking metrics.
 You can also conduct short internal reviews and debriefing after key customer touchpoints.

-By leveraging these insights, teams can enhance productivity with email analytics and ensure consistent tracking of metrics like first reply time and missed emails.
+By leveraging data to improve email response times, teams can enhance productivity with email analytics and ensure consistent tracking of metrics like first reply time and missed emails.

 Managers can analyze performance trends to identify gaps and adjust workflows.
 From there, they can implement automation to create a data-driven cycle of continuous improvement.